Updated: July 2019

 This is Time to First Byte (TTFB).
 The only way you can improve it is switching to a different hosting provider.
 Our TTFB is 176 milliseconds on magnetic, shared, cheap GoDaddy hosting.
-That’s fast because we don’t use HTTPS/SSL certification which slows down TTFB by up to an additional 500 milliseconds.
+That’s fast because we don’t use HTTPS/SSL certification on the blog which slows down TTFB by up to an additional 500 milliseconds.
 We don’t need it.
-All our transactions are via PayPal.
+All our transactions are via PayPal on pagepipe-ebooks.com.
 And we don’t use signup forms for anything but email addresses.
 Read more about how HTTPS/SSL slows down your site.

 9Avoid landing page redirects: 100/100

 We’ve heard some people have problems with redirects.
 We don’t.
 It’s a simple matter of using the right settings in WordPress.
 And the Redirection plugin for changes.
 This is a silly thing to check in a speed test.

 We use two caching plugins: Cache Enabler.
 Only repeat visitors benefit from browser caching.
 First time visitors are the bulk of your traffic – usually new visitors are around 60 to 80 percent.
 So caching doesn’t help everyone.
 Sometimes there’s no speed benefit at all.
 You have to test using millisecond comparisons.

 Conclusion: Avoid this lame test at WPmudev.

 PagePipe invites you to steal this $9.95 performance ebook, WooComa.

 ☑ Free for a limited time.
 Signup required.

 +2776.3 milliseconds potential speed improvement per Woo page.
 GET IT NOW